 Northwestern’s size and sense of community led Landon here, but it's the faculty and learning opportunities that continue to impress him as a student.
 Accepted into the Honors Program as a high school senior, Landon is already taking advantage of many of the opportunities offered.
-Right now, Landon is considering grad school to become a history professor; he’s also hoping to start a chess club in his three years left at Northwestern.
+Right now, Landon is considering grad school to become a history professor; he’s also hoping to start a chess club at Northwestern.

 I love the idea of interdisciplinary study that the Honors Program offers.
 This really interests me because my majors are so different, and because I love to learn as much as I can.
 In fact, I wanted to major in four or five disciplines, but that’s not feasible, so instead I enrolled in the Honors Program because it promises experience in fields outside of your own, which is really cool.